ra559/cis106/_labs/lab2.md

   <p align="center" style="display:block"><img src="/assets/warning-icon.png" width="50" /></p>

- > If you do not meed these requirements but your computer is close enough, you may be able to complete the course material.
+ > If you do not meet these requirements but your computer is close enough, you may be able to complete the course material.
 The downside is that your computer will be extremely slow.

 If your computer meets or exceeds the above capabilities, then you need to check if virtualization is enabled.
 Follow [this guide](https://rapurl.live/vaj) to know if your computer has virtualization enabled and if it does not, use the same guide to learn how to enable it.
 You can also use [Speccy](https://www.ccleaner.com/speccy) to find out if your computer has virtualization enabled.